sagemath/sagewiki_to_gh-2022-10-10/days12.md

  * Friday at 4pm -- John Perry's talk on F5 in Atkinson 4004
  * Friday at 5pm -- bug status report in Atkinson 4004
  * Friday at 7pm - late: coding in lobby
- * Saturday at 2pm -- status reports
+ * Saturday at 11:45am -- meet in hotel lobby for lunch
  * Saturday 7pm - late: coding in lobby

 == About ==